An astounding silent film that will leave you speechless

 If you haven’t yet seen it, I can guarantee you’ve never seen a film like “Sunrise”.
 Astounding in its visuals and staggering in its emotion, it is no wonder this film about love and the bonds of marriage versus sex and desire has sometimes been called the greatest film ever made (the influential French magazine, Cahiers du cinéma, lists it as the fourth greatest film of all-time).
 Directed by F.W.
 Murnau, one of the masters of silent films, it is a breathtaking reminder of how we don’t appreciate what we have until we lose it.
 The film’s full title, “Sunrise: A Song of Two Humans” is very apropos as the story is universal, told in a highly lyrical manner, with all characters and places remaining nameless.
 “Sunrise”, like no other film, is pure poetry onscreen.
 A masterpiece I truly hope you watch.

 “Sunrise” was released the first year films were honored by Academy Awards and it was nominated for four and won three, including one for “Best Unique and Artistic Picture”.
-That award was as prestigious as “Best Picture” (which went to “Wings” that year).
-The Academy did away with “Best Unique and Artistic Picture” category the following year, keeping only the “Best Picture” category.
+That award was as prestigious as “Best Picture” (which went to “Wings” that year), but the Academy did away with “Best Unique and Artistic Picture” category the following year, keeping only a “Best Picture” category.

-Without giving away any spoilers, this unforgettable film focuses on a peasant farmer who is tormented between love for his wife and lust for a sophisticated woman from the city.
+Without giving away spoilers, this unforgettable film focuses on a peasant farmer who is tormented between love for his wife and lust for a sophisticated woman from the city.
 The journey they all go through is so visually stunning and emotional you can’t help but gasp.
-“Sunrise” is particularly noted for its technical artistry including dissolves, superimpositions, composite shots and montages, all impeccably used for flashbacks, flash forwards, and day dreams.
-They enhance the film’s emotional dreamlike, sometimes nightmarish quality.
+“Sunrise” is particularly noted for its technical artistry including dissolves, superimpositions, composite shots and montages – all impeccably used for flashbacks, flash forwards, and day dreams, enhancing the film’s emotional dreamlike, sometimes nightmarish quality.
 This film is cinema at its best.
 As there were no computers or even optical printers at the time, all the effects were done inside the camera (shoot a scene, rewind, then shoot a different shot over the same piece of film).
 These effects superbly heighten what’s at the heart of the film - the bond between the peasant couple, making for an intriguing rollercoaster ride.
-The two leads are so believable, vulnerable and heartbreaking you can’t help but feel for them both.
+The two leads are so believable, vulnerable, and heartbreaking you can’t help but feel for them both.

 Also omnipresent in “Sunrise” is the juxtaposition of the country versus the city.
 Arcadia versus civilization.
-The differences are brought to light time and time again through edits, costumes, hair, lighting, and story - the most obvious being the differences between “The Woman from the City” and “The Wife”.
+The differences are brought to light time and time again through editing, costumes, hair, lighting, and story - the most obvious being the differences between “The Woman from the City” and “The Wife”.
 Surrounded by simple folk, “The Woman from the City” is blatantly out of place in the country.
-Sophisticated in her satin dresses and stockings, she’s sexual, devious and evil.
-“The Wife” on the other hand is plain, honest, and innocent, and with no sexuality.
+Sophisticated in her satin dresses and stockings, she’s sexual, devious, and evil.
+“The Wife” on the other hand is plain, honest, innocent, and devoid of sexuality.

 At the helm of “Sunrise” is the inspired cinematography and style.
-The lighting and photography by Charles Rosher and Karl Struss is so exceptional that every frame’s composition is so exquisite they look like paintings.
+The lighting and photography by Charles Rosher and Karl Struss is so exceptional that every frame’s exquisite composition look like a painting.
 Both men won "Best Cinematography” Oscars for their work in this film.
-The set designs and decoration are also extraordinary and art director Rochus Gliese earned an Oscar nomination for his art direction on this film.
+The set designs and decoration are also extraordinary, and art director Rochus Gliese earned an Oscar nomination for his art direction on this film.

 George O’Brien stars as “The Man”.
-Somewhat known for his athletic physique, this hunky actor is perfect for this role.
-His sexual appeal and acting skill make it is easy to believe that this “simple” farmer could be guided by lust.
-He is very manly in the role yet with an emotional depth that is heartbreaking.
-He gives such a powerful portrayal you can’t help but feel all the complex feelings going on within his character.
-And remember, his haunting performance was produced with only his face and body language.
+Known for his athletic physique, this hunky actor is perfect for this role.
+His sexual appeal and acting skill make it easy to believe that this “simple” farmer could be guided by lust.
+He is very manly, yet with an emotional depth that is heartbreaking.
+It is such a powerful portrayal that one can’t help but feel all the complex emotions going on within his character.
+And remember, his haunting performance was produced with only his face, eyes, and body language.
 O’Brien was a decorated World War I US Navy hero, after which, in 1922, he started appearing in small parts in films.
 In 1924 director John Ford cast the practically unknown actor as the male lead in "The Iron Horse” which made him a star.
 After “Sunrise”, his next big film was Michael Curtiz’s “part-talkie” classic 1928 film, “Noah’s Ark”.
-With the advent of sound films O’Brien's career changed, and from then on he acted almost exclusively in western films.
+With the advent of sound films O’Brien's career changed, and from then on he acted almost exclusively in Western films.
 George O’Brien was a top box office star through the 1930s.
 Come World War II, he re-enlisted and actively fought in the war.
 Afterwards, when he returned to Hollywood he only had moderate success and made just five more films and one TV show appearance.
 After his final appearance in the 1964 classic, "Cheyenne Autumn”, he retired from acting.
-His portrayal in “Sunrise” is his best remembered role, and along with those mentioned his other notable films include “The Blue Eagle”, “Salute”, “The Seas Beneath”, and “Fort Apache”.
+His portrayal in “Sunrise” is his best remembered role, and along with those mentioned, his other notable films include “The Blue Eagle”, “Salute”, “The Seas Beneath”, and “Fort Apache”.
 He was married and divorced once.
 George O’Brien died in 1985 at the age of 86.

 “Sunrise” is a film you have to see to believe.
-Its beauty and depth are mind-blowing.
-It is a leading example of why many film historians (and my grandmother, who grew up during that period) say that the silent film era was the greatest in cinema.
-Get ready for a film the likes of which you’ve probably never seen - get ready for Sunrise: A Song of Two Humans”.
+Its beauty and depth are mind-blowing, and it is a leading example of why many film historians (and my grandmother, who grew up during that period) say that the silent film era was the greatest in cinema.
+Get ready for a film the likes of which you’ve probably never seen.
+Get ready for Sunrise: A Song of Two Humans”.
 Enjoy!

 Once again, if you are enjoying this blog, PLEASE share it on social media, and with anyone you know that likes (or wants to learn about) classic films.
 And please leave comments.
 I would love to know if you liked a film or an actor (or not), and especially if you discover a new favorite.
-Because of the way this blog's software, I can’t respond to comments, but I read and cherish every one!
+I read and cherish every comment!